Cole-Miller-IT/TowerDefense/README.md

 -Implement re-bindable hotkeys                              COMPLETED -Add hotkeys to the play gamemode class
 -Clean up settingsMenuGamemode class
+-Clean up UI/Array Layer, make more concise
--Draw BackGround layer to the playgamemode                  COMPLETED
+-Draw BackGround layer to the playgamemode                  COMPLETED -Add the enemy                                              COMPLETED -Clean up renderUnit method of the layer class

 #Commands to help configure VS Code with Python using a virtual environment
 First, run the command below in the terminal window to create a python virtual environment